VicidominiLab/BrightEyes-MCS/README.md

 the possibility to save the data in HDF5, moving the scanning area during the scouting, control the lasers, manage Z-stack imaging, time-lapsed imaging.

+It provides a jupyter terminal running exposing the control system object.
+This allow the user a quick prototyping and debugging.
+BrightEyes-MCS provides within the GUI also a plugin and script interface.
+The plugins interface allows the user to expand the control system and the script interface allows users to develop easily the own code for quick analysis right after the acquisition.

-Moreover, it can be integrated with the
+The software can be integrated with the
-[BrightEyes Time-Tagging Module](https://github.com/VicidominiLab/BrightEyes-TTM).
+[BrightEyes Time-Tagging Module](https://github.com/VicidominiLab/BrightEyes-TTM), the open-source time-tagging hardware with a resolution ~40ps(!).
 This module allow to perform single-photon time-tagging microscopy therefore fluorescence spectroscopy, fluorescence lifetime imaging microscopy (FLIM), and fluorescence lifetime correlation spectroscopy (FLFS) experiments.